 Repeated episodes of PID

-Some women experience repeated episodes of PID.
+Sometimes you can experience repeated episodes of PID.
 This is known as recurrent pelvic inflammatory disease.

 The condition can return if the initial infection isn't entirely cleared.